Trusts

 Trusts are considered the gold standard of Estate Planning.
 They are incredibly useful and flexible and can help to protect your assets, bypass Probate, mitigate generational inheritance tax, stipulate when the beneficiaries may receive the asset and simplify the distribution of your Estate after you have passed away.

-Lets Have a brief look at the two most common Trusts used in Estate Planning:
+Let’s have a brief look at the two most common Trusts used in Estate Planning:

 Living Trust